-Last week the highly anticipated flood glass arrived on site and the first sections of glass flood wall are being installed at the Andrew Simpson Centre.
+Last week the highly anticipated flood glass arrived at the site and the first sections of glass flood wall are being installed at the Andrew Simpson Centre.

 Portsmouth City Council and Coastal Partners have been working with local residents and stakeholders, the Environment Agency, scheme designer Royal Haskoning DHV, and scheme contractor JT Mackley to include a glass topped flood wall as part of the planned sea defence scheme at Eastern Road.
 As a result of the collective efforts and through efficiencies within the budget, funding was found for a total of 375 metres (over 400 yards) of glass flood wall to be installed in 3 different locations: the Andrew Simpson Watersports Centre, Harbourside Park and Tudor Sailing Club.

-This is an exciting milestone for the project, as the use of flood glass will allow to keep beautiful views across Langstone Harbour for residents, businesses and visitors, very much like windows to the sea (triple glazed!)
+This is an exciting milestone for the project, as the use of flood glass will help to retain the beautiful views across Langstone Harbour for residents, businesses and visitors.